 Civil Litigation Defense and Trial

-Civil litigation lawyers have a challenging job.
+Civil law lawyers have a challenging job.
 When at trial, defense attorneys take an adverse position, use the rule evidence and civil procedure to convince a judge or jury that your position is best suited by the law and that you should win the case.

 - Civil litigation law firms exhaust long hours of intense research and trial development.

 Civil litigation includes a discovery process after the lawsuit is filed and the opposing party is served and files an answer.
-During discovery, each side provides the other with documents, witnesses and evidence that each intends to in litigation at trial.
+During discovery, each side provides the other with documents, witnesses, and evidence that each intends to in litigation at trial.
 Discovery includes taking depositions, requesting additional documents or answering additional questions.
 The civil litigation process can be very demanding in high-risk and high-profile cases.

 Civil litigation lawyers are often trial attorneys that handle a variety of practice areas.
 It is often advisable to seek a litigation lawyer or defense attorney that has specific experience with your type of case.